Properly packed freight travels better. Here’s how to do it.

 Our freight packaging service

-If you have a prototype package you need evaluated or have additional questions about packaging requirements, our freight packaging engineering and material handling department can provide assistance.
+If you have a prototype package you need evaluated or have additional questions about packaging requirements, ABF Freight’s freight packaging engineering and material handling department can provide assistance.
 Our packaging engineers are trained to optimize designs to reduce the risk of damage and eliminate some material costs.
 They can also assess packages and confirm if they meet minimum NMFC requirements.
-See our comprehensive packaging guide.
-To learn more about our packaging services, call 800-610-5544 or email customersolutions@arcb.com.

 Schedule an LTL shipment